 The farther back you go, the more turbulence you’ll feel

 That’s just physics.
 The tail of the aircraft moves more with turbulence.
 The best seats to avoid feeling turbulence are over the wing or in the front of the plane.
 If you sit in the front, you’ll hear less of the engines as well, so you’ll have a quieter flight.
 This is also why you might feel that the seatbelt sign is on for no reason.
 That is done even in light turbulence so that people in the back of the plane don’t move out of their seats.

-Want an emergency exit seat on a double aisle airplane?
-Remember that’s also right next to the baby area
+Want an emergency exit seat on a double-aisle plane?
+Remember that’s also right next to the “baby zone”

 On international flights with double aisle planes, the emergency exit seats have the most legroom.
 And that’s very tempting for a long flight.
 But you should also remember that this is where people with babies are generally placed.
 That’s because the bulkhead, or the wall in front of the middle seats, is the only place where you can put a baby bassinet.
 So if you don’t want to be near screaming babies on a long flight, you might want to compromise on the legroom.